Safety On and Off Site

-If any parent or any student has a concern about child protection then they should report this to the Designated safeguarding lead for the Service: Mr M Goode.
+If any parent or any student has a concern about child protection/safeguarding then they should report this to the Designated safeguarding lead for the Service: Mr M Goode.

-If any student, or parent, has concerns about any matter which could cause harm to students then they should pass this on to Ms Buxton.
+If any student, or parent, has concerns about any matter which could cause harm to students then they should pass this on to Mr M Goode.